Tagged as: Youth & Finances

 2. Don’t apply for multiple credit cards

-3. Use your credit card and pay it off each month, on time
+3. Use it and pay it off each month

 A credit card sitting in your desk drawer does you no good, nor does a credit card that carries a high balance.
 The best approach is to use your credit card periodically for small purchases, then pay off the balance in full each month, on time.
 This establishes good habits and contributes to a positive credit score.